 Before the Procedure

 Omphalocele is usually seen on ultrasound before the baby is born.
-After it is found, your baby will be followed very closely to make sure he or she is growing.
+After it is found, your baby will be followed very closely to make sure they are growing.

 After the Procedure

 After surgery, your baby will receive care in the NICU.
-Your baby will be placed in a special bed called an isolette.
-This bed has an incubator to keep your baby warm.
+Your baby will be placed in a special bed to keep them warm.

 Your baby may need to be on a breathing machine until organ swelling has decreased and the size of the belly area has increased.